Yuan-Zhou-dev/cks-certification-guide/README.md

-# Ultimate Certified Kubernetes Security Specialist (CKS) Preparation Guide - V1.31 (2024)
+# Ultimate Certified Kubernetes Security Specialist (CKS) Preparation Guide - V1.31 (2025)

-This guide is part of the [Complete CKS Certification Course]()
+## Hit the Star! :star:

+If you are planning to use this repo for reference, please hit the star.
+Thanks!

 ## CKS Exam Overview